This section highlights issues that are important for platypus conservation:

 - The occurrence of relatively coarse inorganic bottom materials, such as gravel, pebbles, cobbles and large rocks

-- The occurrence of coarse organic matter in the channel, such as fallen logs, branches, bark, twigs and leaves
+- The occurrence of coarse organic materials in the channel, such as fallen logs, branches, bark, twigs and leaves

-- The occurrence of sizable pools or backwaters (either natural or man-made) associated with a river or stream
+- The occurrence of sizable pools or backwaters (either natural or man-made) connected to a river or stream

 From a platypus’s viewpoint, other negative habitat features are known to include: